gregnordin/notes_to_self/OpenSCAD/notes-OpenSCAD.md

 Try creating an arc with intersection of cubes rotated and moved along an arc.
 Led to idea to do something like this with flat plate-like shapes and hull() between them, which is compatible with the polychannel approach and would just need the shapes and positions of the shapes.

+Try embedding the output of a function in a list&rarr; it works.